michael2012z/BitBible/markdown/KJV/files/Gen.md

 5. And he said unto them, Know ye Laban the son of Nahor?
 And they said, We know him.

 6. And he said unto them, Is he well?
-And they said, He is well: and, behold, Rachel his daughter cometh with the sheep.Is he…: Heb.
-Is there peace to him?
+And they said, He is well: and, behold, Rachel his daughter cometh with the sheep.

-7. And he said, Lo, it is yet high day, neither is it time that the cattle should be gathered together: water ye the sheep, and go and feed them.it is…: Heb. yet the day is great
+7. And he said, Lo, it is yet high day, neither is it time that the cattle should be gathered together: water ye the sheep, and go and feed them.

 8. And they said, We cannot, until all the flocks be gathered together, and till they roll the stone from the well’s mouth; then we water the sheep.